 Yes, you receive the same degree you would receive if you attended classes on campus.
 Your transcript will not reflect that the degree program was completed online.
-JWU is fully accredited through the New England Association of Schools and Colleges (NEASC), including its online programs.
+JWU is fully accredited through the New England Commission of Higher Education (NECHE), including its online programs.

 What type of accreditation does JWU have?

-JWU is fully accredited through the New England Association of Schools and Colleges (NEASC), including its online programs.
-NEASC is a regional accrediting agency recognized by the U.S. Department of Education and by the Council for Higher Education Accreditation (CHEA).
+JWU is fully accredited through the New England Commission of Higher Education (NECHE), including its online programs.
+NECHE is a regional accrediting agency recognized by the U.S. Department of Education and by the Council for Higher Education Accreditation (CHEA).

 Can you tell me about JWU’s campuses, educational model and mission?

-Founded in 1914, Johnson & Wales University is a private, nonprofit, accredited institution with approximately 16,000 graduate, undergraduate and online students at its four campuses in Providence, Rhode Island; North Miami, Florida; Denver, Colorado; and Charlotte, North Carolina.
+Founded in 1914, Johnson & Wales University is a private, nonprofit, accredited institution with approximately 8,000 graduate, undergraduate and online students at its campuses in Providence, Rhode Island, and Charlotte, North Carolina.

-The university’s impact is global, with over 90,000 alumni from 119 countries pursuing careers worldwide.
+The university’s impact is global, with alumni in 128 countries pursuing careers worldwide.

 How is the school year at JWU structured?